keithbuhler/keithbuhler.github.io/index.md

 permalink:
 ---

-I'm Keith Buhler, a philosopher, classical teacher, and writer.
-I currently serve as a postdoctoral scholar at the University of Kentucky and a philosophy instructor at Asbury University.
+I am currently a postdoctoral scholar at the University of Kentucky and a philosophy instructor at Asbury University.
+I earned my PhD in philosophy at UK, where I worked under the direction of David Bradshaw.
+I also hold a master's degree in Orthodox Theology from the University of Balamand and a BA in Humanities from Biola University.

-My research focuses on ethical naturalism and virtue ethics.
-I'm especially interested in critiques of modern moral philosophy and the attempt to provide a contemporary articulation and defense of the age-old view that virtue is 'natural.'
-In general, I'm interested in the dialog between naturalism and non-naturalism about normativity, nature, and mind.
+My research puts an Aristotelian form of virtue ethics in conversation with contemporary ethical and metaphysical naturalism.
+For example, I'm especially interested in critiques of modern moral philosophy and the attempt to provide a scientifically respectable articulation of the age-old view that virtue is 'natural.'

-I defended my dissertation at the end of last year and received my PhD in 2017.
-I hold a master's degree in Orthodox Theology from the University of Balamand and a BA in Humanities from Biola University.

 ----